List of Northwest Territories general elections

-This is a list of territorial elections in Northwest Territories, Canada since 1870.
+This is a list of territorial elections in the Northwest Territories, Canada, since 1870.
 The Northwest Territories operates on a consensus government using the First Past the Post electoral system.
 The territory does not presently recognize political parties.

+The last election was held on November 14, 2023.

 Voting and consensus government

 Northwest Territories elects members to the Legislative Assembly of the Northwest Territories under a non-partisan system known as consensus government.
 The election only decides who represents each district.
 The newly elected members of the assembly convene after the election to vote amongst themselves to decide which members become part of the Executive Council.
 This system of government has evolved in the Northwest Territories since 1870.

-The voting method to elect members is the First Past the Post electoral system.
+The voting method to elect members is the first-past-the-post electoral system.
 Voters under this system pick the top candidate by the number of votes cast regardless of the percent of votes earned by a candidate.
 With a few historical exceptions all electoral districts in the Northwest Territories are represented by a single member.
 First Past the Post has been used since the first election in 1881.
 Elections NWT is the independent regulatory body in charge of overseeing elections.